Part of the Teaching Your Child Salat series

 At first, I wasn’t sure how I should handle this.
 I realized that an older child, like one who was actually of the age where salat was obligatory, wasn’t going to have the same bedtime issues, and would physically be able to handle the prayer times and going back to sleep (or at least resting quietly) as necessary.
 But here he was ready now, and I didn’t want to kill his enthusiasm by heaping too much on his plate all at once.

 Ultimately, I decided that I was just going to have him start with Dhuhr and Asr (the noon and afternoon prayers).
 At first I tried to throw in the evening Maghrib prayer as well, but at the height of summer, when this was already pushing his bedtime, it quickly became apparent that this wasn’t going to work well.
 So I gently told him that we were going to start him off with Dhuhr and Asr only, due to the fact that he was not obligated to do all the prayers yet, this was a training period of his life.
 We did learn ABOUT all of the prayers, such as how many rakats for each, and the time frame when each took place, with the understanding that we would gradually add those in later.
 Since the process of salat is the same for all the prayers, with only differences in how many rakats, aloud vs. silent, etc., I think this is a very flexible approach which could be incorporated into whatever schedule works in a particular family, because really once you’ve learned the salat, it’s just a matter of adding the other times.
-It’s not what I did as an adult because I was already at the obligatory age, but it seems reasonable for very young children who want to participate.
+It’s not what I did as an adult, but it seems reasonable for very young children who want to participate.
 As I am currently able to work from home, the timing is perfect, as we can due Dhuhr before or after lunch, and Asr before dinner as most times of year, not during pre-bedtime madness.
 But, I think other families that might have to work around school or work would be able to follow a similar method, perhaps using different prayers to start with that happened to fall into times when both parent and child are at home and not rushed for time (remembering that it requires significantly more time for a teaching salat session than just doing salat on your own… plus there are going to be question and answer sessions, discussion, talking about the salat, etc).

-An actual advantage of teaching children of this early age is, if they are going to go into public school later, they will already be able to pray on their own when they are away.
+An actual advantage of teaching children of this early age is, if they are going to go into school later, they will already be able to pray on their own when they are away.
 Right now we are able to homeschool, but nobody knows what the future may hold except Allah.
 Later, when my son turned 6, while the days were short and Maghrib was early, we added it the Maghrib prayer back in and it’s been much smoother, even when the days lengthened again it was part of the routine and though we had a little bedtime adjustment for a while in the summer, it all worked out.
-I intend to add the other prayers in the same way (gradually) as he gets older.
+I have added the other prayers in the same way as he’s gotten older.
 If you establish the habit early on without making it difficult, it will be easy to add the other prayers later insha’allah.
 Remember “Allah intends for you ease, and does not want to make things difficult for you” [Qur’an 2:185].
 There are many hadiths along the same lines, for example the prophet Mohammed (pbuh) said “Religion is easy, and whoever overburdens himself in his religion will be unable to continue in that way.”
 (Narrated by al-Bukhaari and Muslim).
 So do not make things too difficult at this age.
 It is better to set easy goals and stick to them, rather than making it too hard so it must be abandoned and the child will then learn that the prayer is too difficult, or that it is less important if he doesn’t always have to do it.
 While it is not obligatory yet and I made sure my son understood that, I also enforced that we still are going to do it once we start, and keep up the habit for those prayers he is going to practice on.
 Be sure to let your child know that he is still able to earn reward this way, despite the fact it is not obligatory yet.